Get An Exclusive Look At Netflix's New 'Boss Baby' Interactive Special

 Suit up, everyone: The Boss Baby is making comeback with a whole new set of challenges.
-In an exclusive look at what's to come in The Boss Baby: Back In Business — Get That Baby, a new interactive special coming to Netflix on Sept.
+In an exclusive look at what's to come in The Boss Baby: Get That Baby!, a new interactive special coming to Netflix on Sept.
 1, Boss Baby takes on a mysterious arch nemesis from his past.

 Rather than a passive viewing experience, the new Boss Baby special is described as a "chewpie-triggered simulation exercise," wherein your kids can participate in a series of missions that will test their decision making abilities as they move through the ranks of Boss Baby's professional network, all the way from "Mail Room Baby" to, you guessed it, Boss.